sun-protocol/TronStudio/README.md

 Artifacts in hardhat terminology represent a compiled contract (not yet deployed) with at least its bytecode and abi.

-`TronStudio` gives can access to these artifacts via the `deployments.getArtifact` function :
+`SunStudio` gives can access to these artifacts via the `deployments.getArtifact` function :

 ```js
 const {deployments} = require('hardhat');
 const artifact = await deployments.getArtifact(artifactName);
 ```

-With the `TronStudio-ethers` plugin you can get an artifact as an ethers contract factory, ready to be deployed, via the following:
+With the `SunStudio-ethers` plugin you can get an artifact as an ethers contract factory, ready to be deployed, via the following:

 ```js
 const {deployments, ethers} = require('hardhat');